zahrank21/mod3_final_project/README.md

 # Flatiron Survival App
-Application for students of Flatiron School to assist with their tenure at school
+Application for students of Flatiron School to assist with their tenure at school.

 # Motivation
-I wanted to build an application for Flatiron Students that will help them with their daily lives such as commuting, fridge inventory etc.
+In my tenure at Flatiron School, I saw a need for a companion application that helps with commutes, referrals for mealplans around the area, and various other ideas that I thought would be helpful.
+With that in mind, I went out and built the application as our first javascript project.

 # Screenshots